+Broadband networks built with BEAD funding must be reasonably affordable to the Commonwealth residents they serve.
+To this end, the Commonwealth of Virginia strongly encourages applicants to do due diligence to ensure that the services provided through BEAD-funded networks are affordable to Virginia residents of all socioeconomic statuses.
 As required in the BEAD Notice of Funding Opportunity, subgrantees receiving BEAD funds to deploy broadband infrastructure are required to offer a "low-cost broadband service option" that is available to customers for the useful life of the network assets.
 The Office of Broadband defines a low-cost service option as the following:

-- The applicant offers a service option that meets, at a minimum, the following criteria: - The service option is set at a price that is affordable to the eligible population, defined as those eligible for the Affordable Connectivity Program or its successor or within the range of \$30.00 to \$75.00.
-This range is based on an Office of Broadband survey conducted of a collection of state-funded Virginia internet service providers regarding the lowest cost plan pricing option that they offer in state funded broadband expansion award areas.
-The offerings for lowest cost plans during that time period ranged between \$30.00 and \$75.00. - The applicant shall submit justification on why such option is affordable to the eligible population.
-The applicant may establish a low-cost service option below \$30/month. - The price identified, as well as the provisions identified below, for this service option will be a contractual requirement of awardees for the useful life of the network assets, which is defined as 10 years for the purpose of this section.
-This price shall be indexed to Consumer Price Index, as outlined by the U.S. Bureau of Labor Statistics, but shall not exceed an increase 4% annually.
+- The applicant offers a service option that meets, at a minimum, the following criteria: - The service option is set at a price that is affordable to the eligible population, defined as those eligible for the Affordable Connectivity Program or its successor. - The applicant must submit to the Office of Broadband justification on why the service option is affordable to the eligible population, including market analysis that demonstrates clearly that the service option is reasonably affordable to the average ACP-eligible household.
+Failure to demonstrate that the low-cost service option is affordable may result in the Office of Broadband requiring additional information be submitted to justify that the service option meets the requirement. - The price identified, as well as the provisions identified below, for this service option will be a contractual requirement of awardees for the useful life of the network assets, which is defined as 8 years for the purpose of this section.5 This price may be indexed to the Consumer Price Index, as outlined by the U.S. Bureau of Labor Statistics, but shall not exceed an increase 4% annually.